 Slaanesh is the Chaos god of obsession and excess, and the Sybarites are his/her mortal followers.
 They thrive in any form of excessive sensation brought to the extreme, will you embark the same journey towards eternal and pleasant torment?

-What changed in Warcry: Agents of Chaos for the Slaanesh Sybarites?
+What changed in the new edition for the Slaanesh Sybarites Dark Revellers?

 Background and Lore of the Slaanesh Sybarites Warband